OT & Case Manager

-Sue has over 24 years worth of experience as an Occupational Therapist in a variety of settings including Social Services, Health and Private Practice.
-She has worked with a combination of adults and children addressing physical and mental health conditions.
+Sue has 27 years’ experience as an occupational therapist in social services, health and private practice and three years in case management.
+She has worked with adults and children addressing physical and mental health conditions.

-Sue has worked with a variety of specialities including lower limb amputees, orthopaedics, neurodegenerative conditions, terminal illness, dementia, anxiety and depression, spinal injuries, cerebral palsy and spina bifida.
+Sue has worked with a variety of specialities including lower limb amputees, orthopaedics, head injury, spinal injuries, neurodegenerative conditions, dementia, anxiety and depression, cerebral palsy, spina bifida and complex multi-pathology diagnoses.

-Sue has completed comprehensive immediate needs reports for clients who have experienced catastrophic work-based accidents and road traffic accidents resulting in orthopaedic injuries and lower limb amputation.
-Her experience of working in acute, rehabilitation and community settings enables her to recognise short- and long-term needs and identify services and health care professionals best placed to address resulting limitations.
+Sue has completed comprehensive immediate needs reports for clients who have experienced catastrophic work-based accidents and road traffic collisions resulting in orthopaedic injuries and lower limb amputation.
+Her experience of working in acute, rehabilitation and community settings enables her to recognise short and long-term needs and identify services and health care professionals best placed to address clients’ limitations.

-With 19 years experience in community working, Sue is very familiar with housing needs and adaptations, recognising when properties can and cannot be adapted.
-She has made recommendations for new build complexes with Housing Associations and has led extensive OT work on new homes with major bespoke adaptations for clients with a brain injury, spina bifida and complex orthopaedic difficulties.
+Sue is very familiar with complex housing needs and adaptations, recognising when properties can and cannot be adapted and identifying properties that have the potential to meet need.
+She has made recommendations for new build complexes and has led work on new homes with major bespoke adaptations for clients with a variety of conditions to optimise their independence and control over their environment.

 She actively seeks training and learning opportunities and enjoys sharing her knowledge and applying it creatively to clients.
-This has included implementing initiatives to improve quality of life for severely restricted clients through appropriate seating and positioning.
-She has attained a certificate from the University of East Anglia on the role of personal care assistants in disability support and is completing a Physiopedia training course on amputee rehabilitation
+She has attained a certificate from the University of East Anglia on the role of personal care assistants in disability support and is completing a Physiopedia training course on amputee rehabilitation.

 Sue is passionate about quality work and takes pride in being thorough and evidencing her outcomes with sound clinical reasoning based on individual goals and aspirations.